 Later in Kuala Lumpur (West Malaysia), even though many spoke English, at first it was difficult to understand their accent and style.
 Others used to say the same thing about my accent as well.
 After being there for 5+ years, more or less I started to speak/communicate like locals.

 Now, here in UK, for the first few days it was like re-inventing the cycle, in terms of communicating with the locals.
 At a super market till, the cashier asked me something twice and I couldn't catch it.
 It sounded like this:

 So far, I have never heard should, must or for that matter they don't even use can you.
 They are always polite.
-Here is an incident, to show their politeness or rather use of language.
+Let me share an experience to show their politeness or rather use of language.
 When you travel by bus, besides regular stops, there are several Request Stops.
-If you happen to wait at this type of stop, you need to wave your hand, to signal the driver that you need to get in.
-Similarly, if you have to get down at these stops you need to press the red buzzer.
+If you happen to wait at this type of bus stop, you need to wave your hand, to signal the driver that you need to get in.
+Similarly, if you have to get down at these stops you need to press the red buzzer in the bus.

-Further, in public, usually people are lighthearted.
-Once an old lady was finding difficult to get up from the bus seat.
+In public, usually people are lighthearted.
+Once an old lady was finding difficult to get up from a par bench.
 Just then, I had an eye contact with her.
 Immediately she had a beautiful smile and quipped: I need a pair of new legs.